Jojoslol155/Expense-Splitter-For-Group-Payments/README.md

 Install Microsoft SQL Server Management Studio and create a connection Update the connection string in appsettings.json to match your connection string
-* In the terminal in the root of the api directory, run the following commands:
+* In the terminal in the root of the api directory, run the following command:
-* `dotnet ef migrations add init`
 * `dotnet ef database update`
 * You can then add dummy data to your local database for testing